Trade directory · Gilbert metro · Arizona

 Licensing Requirements

-Arizona Registrar of Contractors (ROC) requires R-39 Plumbing contractor license.
-Must pass business management and trade exams, show 4 years experience or 2 years plus apprenticeship completion.
+Arizona requires a Plumbing Contractor License (Class K-5) through Arizona Registrar of Contractors.
+Must pass business management exam and trade exam, provide financial statements showing $15,000 net worth, 4 years experience or equivalent combination of education/experience.
 License renewal every 2 years with 14 hours continuing education.

 §2